TwitchLib/TwitchLib/README.md

-# TwitchLib - Twitch IRC and API C# Library
+# TwitchLib - Twitch Chat and API C# Library
 ### Overview
-TwitchLib is a C# library that attempts to harness the Twitch IRC and Twitch API into a single package.
+TwitchLib is a C# library that attempts to harness the Twitch Chat and Twitch API into a single package.
 Using Costura.Fody, all required files are included in a single DLL file that can be imported into a .NET project.
 Using TwitchLib, you can connect to a Twitch channel's chat or Twitch's group chat servers to setup chat and whisper bots in just a few lines of code.
 At the present time, you can also make channel modifications like stream title and game, as well as actions like commercials and and resetting of the stream key.
 Additionally, the TwitchLib project contains an example project that demonstrates the majority of functionality presented in the library.

 ### TwitchChatClient
 - Initiailized using channel and ConnectionCredentials